omega8cc/redis/README.txt

 be faster than the default SQL based one when using both servers on the same box.

-Both backends, thanks to the Redis WATCH, MULTI and EXEC commands provides a real race condition free mutexes if you use Redis >= 2.1.0.
+Both backends, thanks to the Redis WATCH, MULTI and EXEC commands provides a real race condition free mutexes by using Redis transactions.

 Queue backend
 -------------